4 ignorant responses people with anxiety are tired of hearing.

 Yes, everybody does experience some form of anxiety in their lives.
 Most people get alarmed and anxious when they are at the top of a high cliff, if they encounter a wild bear, or get lost in a dark forest.
 Anxiety associated with these kinds of events is a normal, healthy part of human functioning.
 Anxiety has evolved with the human species and has acted as a sort of alarm system to alert us of potential dangers or threats to our health and survival.
 As mentioned above, it is also quite common for people to get anxious about an upcoming test or job interview, or when meeting new people, going to a new school, or starting a new relationship.
 Anxiety related to these types of events is also quite normal.
 Because we do not often know what to expect in new situations such as these― what questions will be on the test, or whether you will fit in at your new school― it is natural to have a little bit of anxiety around them.

-This is entirely different from the experiences of an anxiety disorder, where the symptoms are prolonged, severe, and are preventing one from functioning in their daily life.
-To compare this experience to the excited anxiety children get in their tummies before Santa comes, or the anxious feeling before one’s first date, is implying that these two experiences are the same, and they most certainly are not.
-This comparison belittles the severity of the challenges faced by an individual with an anxiety disorder, and is an insult to their struggles.
+This is entirely different from the experiences of an anxiety disorder, where the symptoms are prolonged, and severe, and are preventing one from functioning in their daily life.
+To compare this experience to the excited anxiety children get in their tummies before Santa comes, or the anxious feeling before one’s first date implies that these two experiences are the same, and they most certainly are not.
+This comparison belittles the severity of the challenges faced by an individual with an anxiety disorder and is an insult to their struggles.

 “Don’t they have pills for that?”

-Thought this list is not by any means exhaustive, it does generally cover many of types of negative feedback I receive from my family, friends, peers, and acquaintances in relation to expressions of my anxiety.
-I realize I laid on the sarcasm pretty thick at times and it may have seeped through that I am frustrated and annoyed by many of these responses, however I want to be clear in saying that I do not necessarily hold a grudge against the individuals in my life who say these sorts of things to me.
+Though this list is not by any means exhaustive, it does generally cover many types of negative feedback I receive from my family, friends, peers, and acquaintances about expressions of my anxiety.
+I realize I laid on the sarcasm pretty thick at times and it may have seeped through that I am frustrated and annoyed by many of these responses, however, I want to be clear in saying that I do not necessarily hold a grudge against the individuals in my life who say these sorts of things to me.
 Most of them genuinely do not know the messages they are sending me when they are saying these things.
 They do not realize they are being dismissive of my experiences and being hurtful when they make these types of comments.
-That is, until I make this clear to them.
-Some people know what they are doing and continue to do it (there’s a few in every group, right?), but most people who hear this are apologetic, and end up learning something from the conversation about the perspective of someone who lives with an anxiety disorder.
+That is until I make this clear to them.
+Some people know what they are doing and continue to do it (there are a few in every group, right?), but most people who hear this are apologetic, and end up learning something from the conversation about the perspective of someone who lives with an anxiety disorder.

-At Disability Credit Canada, we help Canadian’s diagnosed with anxiety disorders claim disability tax credit.
-Give us a call to get a free assessment.
+At Disability Credit Canada, we help Canadians diagnosed with anxiety disorders claim disability tax credit, CPP disability, and Long term disability Give us a call to get a free assessment.

 Use Our Simple Calculator to Estimate Your Disability Tax Credits & Benefits